 How Trees Grow - a talk by Andy Hardman on 11th June, 2018.

+ROOTS.
 Tap roots are needed in times of drought and for support.
 Usually we wire bonsai into pots, so do not need tap roots.
 One root feeds one branch, or part of one branch.
 Roots store nutrients and water.
 In arid soil there are fewer, thicker roots.
 In shallow, moist soil there are more roots which fork more finely.
 Visible roots transport and store sugars, salts and hormones.
-The lower roots grow all around the trunk, with branches that are microscopic.
+Microscopic roots grow all around the trunk.
 There are millions of root hairs which take up water and nutrients.
 Andy showed a diagram of the cambium layer showing the phloem and xylem layers, which take up water and reserves of energy from photosynthesis.

 It is important to start repotting as late as possible, waiting until buds have swollen due to the increase of daylight and warmth.
 He prefers to repot trident maples in September.
 They can be defoliated if kept under cover.
-Trees can die over winter if they weren't fed enough.
-In August and September trees are growing buds for next spring.
-Give feed containing all 3 main elements - NPK - not tomato feed, which does not contain nitrogen.
-Low nitrogen feed is much better.
+Trees can die over winter if they had not been fed well.
+In August and September trees are growing buds for next spring, so give low nitrogen feed containing all 3 main elements - NPK - not tomato feed, which does not contain nitrogen.
 In spring leaf pruning will produce several lots of buds.

 Cell pressure gives rigidity.
 Photosynthesis occurs when the chlorophyll in leaves is exposed to sunlight, binding water and carbon dioxide to make sugars, giving plants nitrogen, phosphorus and potassium, protein and salts, which give disease control.
 The more leaves, the more sugars, proteins, etc. are produced.
 Pinch leaves out of maples which need more ramification, giving smaller leaves, and leaf prune each year.
 Buds are activated to give new shoots instead of leaves.
 Feed really well in spring then reduce the feed in late summer.
 Tap water may contain lime, so trees should be kept outside to receive rain.

 In the tropics, there is little change in temperatures throughout the year.
-Our trees have periods of dormancy in cold weather.
+Our trees become dormant in cold weather.
 Transpiration raises salts and ph, which can cause brown edges on leaves in salt sensitive species such as maple, hornbeam, spruce, yew and hawthorn.
 Don't feed maples until the end of May.

 Pines and junipers are resinous.
 Resin waterproofs trees so branches can't rot.
 Cell structure on deciduous trees rots if water soaks into the wood.
 Don't leave jins, put hollows in.
 The cambium layer has latent buds.
 At the apex the apical buds produce auxins and latent buds stop growing.
 When cutting a branch out, cut a tear drop shape underneath so it repairs quickly.